Coherent Control of Photon Correlations in Trapped Ion Crystals

 The theoretical prediction~\eqref{eq:g20} for the $g^{(2)}(0)$ relies on the hypothesis of two-level emitters without any decoherence mechanism other than spontaneous emission.
 The simulations presented in Fig.~\ref{fig:g2inter}(c) incorporate two additional effects, namely position jittering due to residual thermal motion and non-fluorescence of the ions.
 We assumed that the position uncertainties of each ion follow a Gaussian distribution with RMS width of $70$~nm, which includes radial and axial thermal position fluctuations at the Doppler cooling limit.
 Second, despite the large Zeeman shifts resulting from the applied magnetic field, the multilevel structure of the emitters still affects the photon statistics due to the residual population in the metastable $3^2 {\rm D}_{3/2}$ manifold and other Zeeman sub-level of the $4^2 {\rm S}_{1/2}$ state.
 The total population probability of these levels is estimated to $40\%$, from a measured dark-resonance spectrum of a single ion.
 This effect is included in the simulations by switching off the contribution of randomly sorted ions.

-{\em Thermodynamic limit $N\gg1$---}Let us now discuss the two-photon correlations in the limit of a large number of emitters.
+{\em Mesoscopic regime---}Let us now discuss the two-photon correlations in the regime of a growing number of emitters.
 If phase-randomized emission predominates, whether it stems from spontaneous emission or other mechanisms~\cite{Loudon:book}, equation~\eqref{eq:g20SE} predicts a $1/N$ convergence toward the thermodynamic limit of thermal light, that is, $g^{(2)}(0)=2$ for $N=\infty$.

 The presence of coherent scattering, however, changes this scenario, as we shall now see.
 We focus on the constructive interference direction, which provides access to higher photon rates and thus better photon coincidence statistics.
 The harmonic trap results in an irregular spacing between the ions, so the chain can be considered as a disordered system of independent scatterers.
 Hence its average elastic background $\overline{I}_\textrm{coh}$, treated as a speckle pattern~\cite{Goodman2020}, scales as $sN/2(1+s)^2$.
 We then assume that the maxima of intensity scale as twice the background, $I_\textrm{coh}^\textrm{cons}=sN/(1+s)^2$, as expected from a fully developed speckle.
 Furthermore, the $\Phi$ term can be neglected compared to $E_\textrm{coh}^2$ since it corresponds to a simple (random) sum, as compared to a double sum.
 These approximations lead to the following prediction for the equal-time intensity correlations in constructive interference directions